codefiesta/OAuthKit/Sources/OAuthKit/OAuthKit.docc/Extensions/URLProtocol.md

 }

 ## Overview
 The URLProtocol can be registered with any `URLSessionConfiguration` and will automatically inject `Authorization` headers into outbound HTTP URLRequests if patterns are matched.
-The following is an example of using the `OAuth.URLProtocol` with [GitHub](https://docs.github.com/en/rest).

 ### Tutorials